adambard/learnxinyminutes-docs/forth.html.markdown

 \ Creating arrays is similar to variables, except we need to allocate more
 \ memory to them.

-\ You can use `2 cells allot` to create an array that's 3 cells long: variable mynumbers 2 cells allot    \ ok
+\ You can use `create` and `3 cells allot` to create an array that's 3 cells long: create mynumbers 3 cells allot    \ ok

 \ Initialize all the values to 0 mynumbers 3 cells erase    \ ok